nmguni/personal-blog/content/blog/javascript-control-flow.md

 **How it works**

-* First, outside of the loop, the count variable is set to 1.
+1. outside of the loop, the count variable is set to 1.
-* Second, before the first iteration begins, the while statement checks if count is less than 10 and execute the statements inside the loop body.
+2. Before the first iteration begins, the while statement checks if count is less than 10 and execute the statements inside the loop body.
-* Third, in each iteration, the loop increments count by 2 and after 5 iterations, the condition count < 10 is no longer true, so the loop terminates.
+3. In each iteration, the loop increments count by 2 and after 5 iterations, the condition count < 10 is no longer true, so the loop terminates.

 ## do while